Falven/mssql-data-source/README.md

    ```

 3. Next, we'll need to set up our GraphQL schema to match the stored procedure we created.
    Note: MSSQL Data Source does not care about the casing of your schema properties.
 Only that match the parameters.
 So you can use camelCase, PascalCase, or snake_case...
 It doesn't matter.
-Optional parameters are also supported, you can ommit these from your query.
+Optional parameters are also supported, you can omit these from your query.

    ```gql
    import { gql } from 'graphql-tag';